edqx/microwave/README.md

 ## Spec Compliancy
 See the [tests](https://github.com/edqx/microwave/tree/master/tests) folder to check Microwave against the various official TOML test cases.

-Most are false positives relating to strings and encoding.
+All failed tests are false positives, which means Microwave can read all valid TOML files, but can also read many invalid ones too.

 ```
 - fail: invalid/control/bare-cr.toml